 A Fund Manager places the money you pay in a variety of investments in order to produce the best possible returns.
 The term can be used to describe the company (e.g. Fidelity, Invesco Perpetual) as well as the individuals who manage funds for that company

-If you are unsure which fund(s) to invest your ISA money into, but want to ensure you secure your ISA allowance for the tax year, you can use the Cash Reserve facility.
+If you are unsure which fund(s) to invest your ISA money into, but want to ensure you secure your ISA allowance for the tax year, you can use the ISA Cash Facility.
 This allows you to hold cash temporarily within your ISA while you decide which fund(s) suit your investment objectives.
-When you have decided, you simply switch from the Cash Reserve into your chosen funds.
+When you have decided, you simply switch from the ISA Cash Facility into your chosen funds.
 You can also switch into this facility when markets are uncertain and simply switch back when you are more confident.
-This is not a cash component of an ISA and the money in the Cash Reserve must be destined for eventual investment into one or more of the funds available on Cofunds’ platform.
-Interest may be payable on money held in the Cash Reserve.
-Interest, payable monthly, is 0.4% below the published base rate of the Bank of England and any interest you receive will fluctuate with changes to this base rate.
+This is not a cash component of an ISA and the money in the ISA Cash Facility must be destined for eventual investment into one or more of the funds available on Aegon platform.
+Interest is payable on money held in the ISA Cash Facility.
+The rate of interest is paid at the Bank of England base rate less 0.05%.

 We endeavour to ensure our services operate smoothly but occasionally we may not be able to meet client expectations and you may feel the need to make a formal complaint.

 Any complaint should be made, in the first instance, to the firm either by telephone, in writing or by email.

 We always handle any complaints both positively and efficiently seeking to arrive at a suitable outcome and where appropriate will review our systems to ensure the complaint is not repeated.